raj-gun/NonSysID/NonSysID-i/README.md

 where $`n_u`$ is the number of input signals, $`b_1`$ and $`b_2`$ are the minimum and maximum input lags, $`f^{P}(\cdot)`$ is a linear or polynomially nonlinear mapping, $`\xi(t)`$ is the model residual, and no lagged output terms, such as $`y(t-1)`$, are included.

-For a polynomial ARX-i model, the model can be expressed as
+For a polynomial input-only (N)ARX model, the model can be expressed as

 ```math
 y(t) =